Need Website Translation? Learn How to Optimize the Process!

 - Other CMS and self-built websites

 There are dozens of content management systems on the web.
-All of them have
+All of them have a different structure, code and localization solutions available on the market.

 Such popular CMS and Joomla and Drupal offer special extensions for translation purposes.
 However, it is quite possible to use a simple solution applicable for a bilingual website: you can install a new version of CMS on a separate subdomain (rus.yourdomain.com) or subfolder (yourdomain.com/rus) on your hosting, replicate the structure of your main website and import translated content.